ricardorauber/StrapiSwift/README.md

 let request = Request(
 	method: "GET",
-	contentType: "restaurant", // You can use any route here
+	contentType: "restaurants", // You can use any route here
 	parameters: [
 		"price_eq": 3
 	]